 Even ten years earlier in Birth By Sleep, the Keyblade wielders never seemed that concerned about concealing things.
 Standard Operating Procedure seemed to boil down to 'go up to the first person you meet and demand information from them'.

-Heck, think of the little kids who play Kingdom Hearts and have no idea that the Final Mix versions exist.
+Heck, think of the non-Japanese little kids who play Kingdom Hearts and have no idea that the Final Mix versions exist.
 Imagine how confused they are when the aforementioned events are mentioned in other installments.

 Final Mix's secret boss fight against Xemnas is directly referenced in one of KH II's earlier cutscenes.
 Xemnas also mentions to Roxas that he's met Sora.